-More than 95,000 people reported about $770 million in losses to fraud initiated on social media platforms in 2021, according to a new report.
+More than 95,000 people reported about $770 million in losses to fraud initiated on social media platforms in 2021.

 Figures based on fraud reports directly to the US competition watchdog Federal Trade Commission (FTC) showed that those losses account for about 25 percent of all reported losses to fraud in 2021.

-It represents a stunning 18-fold increase over 2017 reported losses, the report said.
+The report said it represents a stunning 18-fold increase over 2017 reported losses.

 More than one in four people who reported losing money to fraud in 2021 said it started on social media with an ad, a post, or a message.
 The data suggest that social media was far more profitable to scammers in 2021 than any other method of reaching people.

 Reports are up for every age group, but people 18 to 39 were more than twice as likely as older adults to report losing money to these scams in 2021.